 World Nomads travel insurance has been designed by travelers for travelers, with coverage for more than 150 activities as well as emergency medical, lost luggage, trip cancellation and more.Porto Covo, the beginning of the Fishermen’s Trail

 The Fishermen’s Trail was extended now its official beginning is at S.Torpes Beach, 10 km north of Porto Covo.
 We haven’t walked that stretch but we did drive there to check it out.
-I, personally don’t see much of a point in this route extension.
+I don’t see much of a point in this route extension.
 Now the trail starts in the middle of nowhere at a thermal power station, halfway between Sines and Porto Covo.
 It’s not the most picturesque part of the trail.
-Most of the route goes along the road it’s not very busy though.
-For us stating walking in Porto Covo worked better.
-If you want you can start from the official beginning at Kalux Bar, S.Topres Beach.
+Most of the route goes along the road.
+Stating in Porto Covo worked better for us.
+You can start from the official beginning at Kalux Bar, S.Topres Beach.

-Porto Covo is a really nice town, one of our favorite towns on the Fishermen’s Trail.
-It’s quite small and cozy; cobblestone streets, two-story houses with red roofs, the main square with many restaurants and bars, and a great holiday vibe.
+Porto Covo is a nice town, one of our favorite towns on the Fishermen’s Trail.
+It’s quite small and cozy; cobblestone streets, two-story houses with red roofs, and the main square with many restaurants and bars.
+It has a great holiday vibe.

 If you arrive with a morning bus you can start walking the same day but we’d recommend stopping at Porto Covo for a night, to walk around, drink a beer on the square, watch the sunset, etc.